Gilman Lika: Flamurtari Vlorë

 On 1 February 2014, Lika completed a transfer to Flamurtari Vlorë as a free agent by signing a four-month contract worth €50,000.
 He made his competitive debut a day later in the goalless draw against Bylis Ballsh, playing the entire second half.
 His first score-sheet contributions came in his fourth appearance for the club on 22 February, starting and scoring an opener in an eventual 2–3 away defeat at Kukësi.
-During the match he was involved in an incident with the home crowd, provoking them after scoring the first goal of the match.
+During the match, he was involved in an incident with the home crowd, provoking them after scoring the first goal of the match.
 Lika defended himself by saying: "I understand that I might have exaggerated, but everything has a reason.
-I want to tell with the biggest sincerity that during the match Kukësi fans insolted me with the lowest insults ever.
+I want to tell with the biggest sincerity that during the match, Kukësi fans insulted me with the lowest insults ever.
 That's why I reacted like this after I scored the goal."
-He scored his second goal of the season one month later exactly against the same opponent, in another away defeat, this time 4–2, as Lika scored the match's last goal.
+He scored his second goal of the season one month later, exactly against the same opponent, in another away defeat, this time 4–2, as Lika scored the match's last goal.
 Lika finished the second part of the season by making 16 league appearances, scoring twice in the process, as Flamurtari finished the season in the 7th position.
 He was also an important instrument in team's success in cup, making 5 appearances, including a full-90 minute in the final, as the team defeated Kukësi at Qemal Stafa Stadium to save the season, securing a spot in 2014–15 UEFA Europa League first qualifying round.

 In June 2014, it was confirmed that Lika would stay at the club for the upcoming season.
 He was included in the Europa League squad, and played his first match of the season on 3 July in the away tie against Sioni Bolnisi, scoring the winner in the last minute of added time to reward his team with a 3–2 win.
 He also played in the returning leg as Flamurtari went through thanks to away goal rule.
 On 5 January 2015, Lika terminated his contract with the club after 11 months, becoming a free agent in the process.